brundonsmith/website/src/blog/async-await.md

 But at the very least, I think it's increasingly important - as more and more languages adopt this syntax - that people are aware of how it can easily be misused.

+## Mitigating the problem

-If you're ever not sure how your code is behaving, look at the waterfall graph and see if you have an easy opportunity to make your application much faster.
+If you're ever not sure how your code is behaving, look at the waterfall graph and see if you might have an easy opportunity to make your application much faster.

+You can also use this rule of thumb: If an `await`ed function call doesn't use the result from another `await`ed function call (or something derived from the result), you should use `Promise.all()` to make them happen at the same time.